2021 Online Washington Forest Owners’ Winter School

 The Online Winter School will consist of five 50-minute sessions, during each of which you can pick from a variety of topics.
 You will be able to ask questions and interact with instructors and panelists via the chat box.
 There will be an hour-long break for lunch from 12:00PM to 1:00PM.

-A final schedule, with Zoom links for each workshop, will be sent out in advance so you can plan which sessions you want to attend live.
+A final schedule, with Zoom links for each workshop, will be sent out a few days in advance of the event so you can plan which sessions you want to attend live.

 Can’t attend live on February 27th?
 Register anyway!
 Registered participants will receive links to the recordings of the sessions.
 This will also allow you to see all the sessions you are interested in, even if they’re scheduled for the same time slot–watch one live and catch the recordings of the others later.

-This is a draft list of sessions you’ll be able to choose from.
-This list is subject to change and will be finalized closer to the date.
-More complete descriptions will be coming soon.
+This is a list of the sessions you’ll be able to choose from.
+This list is subject to updates.
+More complete descriptions will be sent upon registration.

 - Growing shiitake mushrooms on logs